 - Not urgent and not important: do not act on this

-- High impact and low effort: Can be considered as quick wins and are likely to be valuable to be addressed quickly.
+- High impact and low effort: Can be considered quick wins and are likely to be valuable to be addressed quickly.

 - High impact and high effort: This is important to be worked on, but only a limited number can be performed on a single day.
 They also might be broken down into smaller chunks as they could actually be projects and not mere tasks.

-- Low impact and low effort: These are fill in tasks that can well be performed during idle time before a meeting or in order to have a quick run of completing and striking off topics.
+- Low impact and low effort: These are fill-in tasks that can well be performed during idle time before a meeting or in order to have a quick run of completing and striking off topics.

 - Low impact and high effort: these are thankless tasks.
 Try to avoid them unless you absolutely must do them.
-Also consider automating, delegating or even deleting these tasks.
+Also, consider automating, delegating, or even deleting these tasks.

-Must, Should, Want Method for balanced priorities
+Must, Should, Want Method

 The Must-Should-Want method was introduced by Jay Shirley.
 It is very simple and encourages you to define exactly three daily top priorities every morning: